stackhpc/ansible-slurm-appliance/ansible/roles/openondemand/README.md

 options for each connector, e.g. [an example LDAP configuration](https://dexidp.io/docs/connectors/ldap/#configuration).

 See comments above for OIDC regarding remote user mapping.
-For LDAP the default mapping is likely to be sufficent.
+For LDAP the default mapping is likely to be sufficient.

 #### Basic/PAM authentication